obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Status bar.md

 > [!note]
 > For more information on how to use the `createEl()` method, refer to [[HTML elements]].

 You can add multiple status bar items by calling `addStatusBarItem()` multiple times.
-Since Obsidian adds a gap between them, you need to create multiple HTML element on the same status bar item if you need more control of spacing.
+Since Obsidian by default adds a gap between each status bar item, you will have to group multiple HTML elements into one status bar item, if you want to have more control over spacing.

 ```ts
 import { Plugin } from 'obsidian';